-In a matter of days, the car company repo'ed my car, the landlord evicted us from our home, and my wife at the time took our daughter and left.
+The humiliation and the hurt I felt was indescribable.
+In a matter of days, the car company repossessed my car, the landlord evicted us from our home, and my wife took our daughter and left me.
+(We eventually divorced.)

-I later became the top salesperson for this insurance company for about eight months in a row.
-In all of Canada!
+I started booking appointments and selling policies.
+I later became one of the top salespeople for this insurance company for about eight months in a row.

 (My territory was so poor, some paid their premiums with empty beer bottles!)

 Eventually, I found a job as a consultant for a hair restoration company.
 Some of their services included hair transplants and surgery, with a doctor on staff.

 My main job was as a patient advocate, where I consulted clients on the appropriate hair restoration method for them.
 I was paid a very small base salary but with commissions on any sales I made.

 Part of my job, among others (and similar to what I did in the insurance biz), was to help increase appointments of consultations with prospects.